ParallelMaths/parallel/pages/8-04-dripping-taps.md

 ^^^ hint id=1
 ![](/resources/8-04-dripping-taps/3-angles-hint.png){image align="right"}
 Notice that x and y are two of the internal angles of a pentagon.

+We have highlighted that pentagon in this graphic.

+Consider how this information can help you solve the problem.
 ^^^

 ^^^ hint id=2